 You don’t have to convert an entire room to this.
 Just a small space like the dining room table or a table in their bedroom will do.
 What’s most important is to remove any distractions and clutter from the area.
 This will help them stay focused on what they’re doing and not be tempted to play or fidget with things around them.
 It’s also a good idea to turn off any TVs, radios, games, cell phones, etc.

-If this space will become a designated area for your child’s online learning, consider keeping it well stocked with any school supplies they’ll need for class – paper, pencils, headphones, and course materials (books, workbooks, etc.).
+If this space will become a designated area for your child’s online learning to effective, consider keeping it well stocked with any school supplies they’ll need for class – paper, pencils, headphones, and course materials (books, workbooks, etc.).

 Incorporate a calendar and color-code system.